 4) Product: can be comprised of multiple items and, therefore, multiple rows.
 This is the set of all variations comprising one product listing.
 Each item/variation within a product listing has a different Unique ID but they all will share the same Parent Unique ID.
 Here is one product with several variations:

 Creating the Feed

 Notice that we have listed "Mint" under the Color attribute and "XS" under the size attribute.
-(If your product does not have different colors but does have different sizes, input the sizes in the Size column and leave the Color column blank.
-If the product does not have different sizes but does have different color variations, leave the Size column blank.)
-Now let's add our S and M sizes in Mint:
+If your product does not have different colors but does have different sizes, input the sizes in the Size column and leave the Color column blank.
+If the product does not have different sizes but does have different color variations, leave the Size column blank.

-See the highlighted columns in blue?
-These are the columns that must be the same across all variations for the upload to create one product listing.
-The columns that are not highlighted in blue may have differences in them among the rows for the same product.
+Certain columns in the feed file must be the same across all variations for the upload to create one product listing.
+Other columns may have differences in them among the rows for the same product.

 For each item, the Unique ID is different because the Unique ID responds to the item (with its color and size specification) rather than the overall product.
 And for this particular product, the quantities for each item differ (though it's possible you may have the same inventory for each variation of your product).
 In order for your product to upload correctly with its variations, you will need to make sure that the following attributes are the same for the product:

 - Parent Unique ID

 - Product Description

 - Localized Price